radius-project/docs/docs/content/getting-started/quickstarts/quickstart-recipe/index.md

 You've now deployed your application to your Kubernetes cluster!

-3.To confirm that the infrastructure deployed by the Recipe is correctly deployed in a Kubernetes pod you can leverage `kubectl`.
+3. To confirm that the infrastructure deployed by the Recipe is correctly deployed in a Kubernetes pod you can leverage `kubectl`.

    You should be able to see the following output by running: